-Take part in The Flash Bang Show – a live, noisy, colour changing chemistry demonstration before making your own 3D models with experts from the Digital Fabrication Centre, who use printing for research.
+Make your own 3D models with experts from the Digital Fabrication Centre, who use printing for research.
 Play with 3D doodle pens and see how different 3D printers work to create objects.
+Take part in The Flash Bang Show – a live, noisy, colour changing chemistry demonstration

-A great combination of discovery, ideas, knowledge … and riotous fun.
+A top-notch combination of discovery, ideas, knowledge … and riotous fun.

 Future leaders will love the chance to be in charge of the world in an interactive experience to see if you could end poverty and make decisions to keep the world’s population safe and healthy.

 Join a Heritage Tour to adventure around some of the University’s incredible neo-gothic spaces and visit the sites where Ernest Rutherford ‘split the atom’ and Alan Turing helped lay the foundations of modern computing.
 Discover more about defining moments of history in Manchester with the team from the John Rylands Library as they mark the 200th anniversary of the Peterloo Massacre this summer.

 Sleuths meanwhile, should head for the Secret History of the Manchester Bee sessions.
 Discover more about the story behind the Manchester Bee and how to spot signs of secret societies on Manchester’s buildings.